florentpoujol/Daneel/readme.md

     end

     function Behavior:Awake()
-        Daneel.Event.Listen("EventName", ALocalFunction) -- same for global functions
+        Daneel.Events.Listen("EventName", ALocalFunction) -- same for global functions

-        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
+        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Events.Fire("EventName", "Brace for this event !")
     end

 You can also make gameObjects to listen to events.
-By default, the message "On[Event name]" will be sent (and optionnaly broadcasted) on that gameObject.
+By default, the message "On[Event name]" will be sent (and optionally broadcasted) on that gameObject.

     function Behavior:Awake()
-        Daneel.Event.Listen("EventName", self.gameObject) -- the message "OnEventName" will be sent on this gameObject only Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
+        Daneel.Events.Listen("EventName", self.gameObject) -- the message "OnEventName" will be sent on this gameObject only Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" (instead of "OnEventName") will be sent on this gameObject only
-        Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent on this gameObject and all of its children end
+        Daneel.Events.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent on this gameObject and all of its children end